MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/tasks/define-loyalty-cards.md

 - The loyalty card tiers could be updated manually.
 In **Loyalty program** grid, select **Add line** to add a loyalty program that's associated with the card.
 You could specify loyalty program, loyalty tier, start date and end date. select **Remove line** to remove a loyalty program and tier.
 If you want to update an existing loyalty program and tier, you need remove it first and then add it back.

 - The loyalty card tiers could also be updated automatically.
 When a earn, return earn or adjustment transaction happened in this loyalty card, all the loyalty card tiers will be recalculated automatically.
-You could also schedule the **Update loyalty card tiers** to update loyalty tiers for all cards periodically.
+You could also schedule the **Update loyalty card tiers** batch job to update loyalty tiers for all cards periodically.

 - The **Active** tick is calculated automatically based on today's date.
 For each loyalty program, it will select effective and max tier as **Active**.